joemahady-comm/uaa/docs/zone-path-feature.md

 6. **Default zone path** — The path prefix `/z/default/` is supported.
 The context path still includes `/z/default` (e.g. `getContextPath()` is `/uaa/z/default`), like any other zone path.
 What is unique is that the **session** (and thus the cookie) for `/z/default/` is the same as for the root path: `/profile` and `/z/default/profile` share the same JSESSIONID and session data (default zone).
 This allows clients to use a uniform URL pattern (always under `/z/{zone}/`) while still addressing the default zone.

-7. **Comprehensive test coverage** — 45 new test classes providing unit, MockMvc, and integration test coverage for the new feature, plus ZonePath variants of most existing MockMvc test suites.
+7. **Comprehensive test coverage** — 38 zone-path-specific test classes (conditionally run when `zones.paths.enabled=true`), plus unit tests for the filter and session implementation (`ZonePathContextRewritingFilterTests`, `ZoneContextPathSessionTests`), and ZonePath variants of most existing MockMvc test suites.

 ---